martin-danhier/mediarich/README.md

 - [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer): Required to make Jest Test Explorer work
 - [Visual Studio IntelliCode](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode): Use AI to assist development

+Since the configuration of these extensions can be cumbersome, the .vscode directory is included in this repository, that way the editor is optimized for the IDE as soon as the repo is cloned.

 ## Run in debug mode

 1. Simply run ``npm start``.
-2. The website will be accessible from http://localhost:3000/ .
+2. The website will be accessible from [http://localhost:3000/](http://localhost:3000/) .

 ## Build for production